Last Updated on September 20, 2022 by Annie M. Moore

 Type 3A – The curls in this type are not tight and have a loose, almost wavy pattern.
 The hair also has a shine to it.

 Type 3B – This type has a tighter curl pattern in the shape of spirals or ringlets

-Type 3C* – This type has an asterisk after it because Andre Walker did not identify it, it came about from people trying to determine their type and finding it does not fall between Type 3A or 3B.
-Hence, Type 3C has the tightest curl pattern that looks like coils or a more vivid example being the old-school telephone cord but smaller.
+Type 3C* – This type has an asterisk because Andre Walker did not identify it; it came about from people trying to determine their type and finding it does not fall between Type 3A or 3B.
+Hence, Type 3C has the tightest curl pattern that looks like coils or a more vivid example is the old-school telephone cord but smaller.

 The hair routine for Type 3 hair is similar to that of Type 2, but there is a little difference.

 - Type 3 hair also needs a great deal of moisture to keep the hair looking healthy and stylish.
 So, you should invest in quality shampoos and conditioners.